.png)

 Tianjin Road and the Morning Ritual

 Step onto Tianjin Road in Huangpu on any weekday morning and the pavement already has a rhythm to it.
-Office workers in transit, older residents with string bags, the occasional tourist who has consulted something more reliable than a hotel concierge.
+Office workers in transit, older residents with string bags, and the occasional tourist.
 Among the storefronts along this stretch of central Shanghai, the signals for a serious dim sum house are familiar: steam rising from somewhere inside, the faint clatter of bamboo, a queue that has formed before a westerner might consider breakfast.
-Qiao Ai Lai Lai Xiao Long occupies this register without ceremony.
+Qiao Ai Lai Lai Xiao Long is a Shanghai restaurant serving xiaolongbao in Huangpu.

 Shanghai's Huangpu district is not a neighbourhood that needs to perform.
 It sits at the historical and commercial centre of the city, a short distance from the Bund and the dense retail grid of Nanjing Road, and its food culture reflects that weight.
-This is not the scene for experimental tasting menus or imported concepts.
 What Huangpu does, and has done for decades, is feed people efficiently, affordably, and with accumulated craft.
-The Michelin Bib Gourmand, awarded in both 2024 and 2025, is a category designed precisely for places that deliver quality beyond their price point, and it places Qiao Ai Lai Lai Xiao Long in the same formal recognition tier as several other Shanghai addresses that have earned repeat citations at the ¥ level.
+The Michelin Bib Gourmand was awarded in 2024 and 2025.

 Where This Fits in Shanghai's Dim Sum Spectrum